 Van: My draw towards community building stems from my family heritage.
 I love Christmas and party planning.
 Naturally, I would be the party planner for family Christmas.
-It was rooted in more than desire to plan parties.
+It was rooted in more than a desire to plan parties.

-My internal drive was to create a gathering for family to get to know one another while setting aside petty differences.
+My internal drive was to create a gathering for the family to get to know one another while setting aside petty differences.
 No family is perfect, rather I like to think all families are rich in diversity.
 We all have different personalities and life paths.
 However, the strength is that families create common ground to respect those diversities and learn to find coexistence.

 P: Apart from working on your startup, your recent efforts have been focused on the Asian American and Pacific Islander (AAPI) business community and AAPI entrepreneurs.
 What makes that business community unique?

-V: It is unique in the sense that community often equals family.
+V: It is unique in the sense that the community often equals family.
 We loosely share similar family backgrounds with hard-working parents striving for a better life for the next generation.
 This shared value instills characteristics to be accountable and consider the sum over the one.

-P: The feeling of a family connections is certainly powerful.
+P: The feeling of family connections is certainly powerful.
 What would you say are the top benefits of belonging to a community?

 V: The top benefits of belonging to a community are socialization and personal growth.
 We as humans are social creatures.
 Communities offer an environment to socialize with like minds to deepen our thoughts and interactions.